 You should also make sure that you have a good supply of food and water within your pack.
 It will be a lot cooler once the sun goes down so, while it would be highly unlikely that you would become dehydrated, you still need to make sure you are drinking enough water to keep yourself going.

 You also need a steady supply of snacks to keep your blood sugar levels high throughout the hike.
 Make sure that you remember to take all of your rubbish with you, and be careful when cooking as food smells can attract different species of animals.
+See our tips on how to choose the best water bottle to hydrate yourself adequately.

 Lastly, remember to take all of the equipment that you would need on a standard hike.
 You need a map and compass for finding out where you are and navigating the trail unless you prefer a modern GPS device.
 You also need to take sun protection for when the sun eventually shows up, if you are out that long.